Silverneo/Silverneo.github.io/_posts/2014-09-02-sitemap-generation-for-jekyll.md

 ```

 Just some reminders, please make sure that you have install the jekyll-sitemap ruby package, you can check by type `gem list` in your command line.
 Also, if you use bundle to manage your ruby packages, please add jekyll-sitemap to you site Gemfiles also.

-The solution is quite simple and straightforward.
-If I read the GitHub help first, I would't spend time testing those solutions I searched from the Internet.
-This reminds me an interesting thing we were talking about before called `google-oriented programming`(funny name right?
-I heard it first in the social networking site said by one of my friend).
-As google is so powerful now, and thanks to those Q&A websites like Stack Overflow, Zhihu etc, we can be pretty sure that most problems we encounter have been asked and maybe solved in those websites.
-We can simply google and get the answer with copy and paste.
-Life is much easier now!

-However, it may not be the best way to make it.
-We cannot guarantee that those answers provided by other folks are right, or we say the best.

-tbc